Scarpa Veloce Review

 Our Analysis and Test Results

 We've tested plenty of one-strap velcro climbing shoes.
 What really sets the Scarpa Veloce apart is the extreme softness of its grey midsole.
-It's so soft that you can easily bend the shoe in half using only a thumb and pinkie.
-That means you get extraordinary sensitivity, however, you're probably limited to bouldering or short routes for all but the strongest of feet.
+It's so soft that you can easily bend the shoe in half between a thumb and pinkie.
+That means you get extraordinary sensitivity, however, but all but the strongest feet will probably be limited to bouldering or short routes.

 Performance Comparison